CIS-Fall-2022/project-cis_4339_project_3/README.md

 Follow instructions in frontend README

-## Setup instructions for
+## Setup instructions for settup up organizaiton instance

 (1) BEFORE inserting data for primary/event collection, you need to retrieve the organization ID from database

-(2) AFTER manual creation of an organization document, you need to retrieve the objectid and create an ENVIRONMENT variable in the backend called ORGANIZATION_ID
+(2) AFTER manual creation of an organization document, you need to retrieve the objectid and create an ENVIRONMENT variable called ORGANIZATION_ID
 ```
 ORGANIZATION_ID = <objectID>
 ```